wso2/docs-ei/en/micro-integrator/docs/setup/deployment/deploying_wso2_ei.md

     ```

 !!!
 Note
     RDBMS-based coordination needs the system time of each node to be synchronized.
-Having them not synchronized will lead to unexpected behaviors.
-Please refer [EI_1758](https://github.com/wso2/docs-ei/issues/1758) for one of possible issues.
+Having them not synchronized will lead to unexpected behavior.
+Please refer [EI_1758](https://github.com/wso2/docs-ei/issues/1758) for one of the possible issues.

 ### Node ID